 The Bad: The game remains perhaps too faithful to its roots, and may be too much a Zettai Zetsumei Toshi game, feeling like it would have felt dated even had it been released back in 2011.
 Additionally, the story is filled with nonsensical twists and straight-up bad writing, and has a wildly unbalanced focus on letting villains have the last laugh which results in a frustrating lack of catharsis.

 Conclusion: Zettai Zetsumei Toshi 4 is unfortunately quite simply not a very good game.
 Gameplay is little more than a series of contrivances, leaps of logic, and in the cases of unforeseeable instant deaths, sheer blind luck.
 The story is not particularly compelling, and can be best summed up as “weird”.
 For better or for worse, this is the sort of game which has one think “cult”.

-This article was originally published on 6 December 2018 and was updated on 14 October 2019 with information on the Switch and worldwide releases.
+This article was originally published on 6 December 2018 and was last updated on 26 February 2020 with information on the worldwide release dates.